-In order to develop new international partnerships that align with MU goals and the Office of International Programs & Services's (IPS) international mission, all potential international partners must be thoroughly researched, assessed and approved by various constituents at MU.
+In order to develop new international partnerships that align with MU goals and IPS's international mission, all potential international partners must be thoroughly researched, assessed and approved by various constituents at MU.
 IPS is committed to providing the best possible global experience for students and faculty at MU and ask anyone who is proposing a new partnership to carefully consider the rationale for the program and thoroughly read through the following information related to new program development.

 Factors to Consider for New Partnerships

 Themes of International Partnership Building

 - Strategic Partnerships: the shift from ad hoc friendship agreements to agreements that are considerably more comprehensive in nature;